-Receipt of a Board I Exam assessment application and a Board I Exam registration by our offices is taken as confirmation that you have read, understood and accepted the Terms and Conditions of registration.
+Receipt of a Designation application and and EISA registration by our offices is taken as confirmation that you have read, understood and accepted the Terms and Conditions of registration.

-On submission of a registration for the Board I Exam, a tax invoice for the assessment fee will be issued.
+On submission of a registration for a compliance designation, a tax invoice for the assessment fee will be issued.
 The invoice is payable on presentation and no assessment will be processed until payment has been received in full.

-If the assessment is successful, a tax invoice for the full Board I Exam registration fee will be issued.
+If the assessment is successful, a tax invoice for the full exam or RPL fee will be issued.
 The invoice is payable on presentation and no registration will be confirmed until payment has been received in full.

 Rates are inclusive of VAT, which is payable on all services directed from South Africa.